dailydffr/linux-guides/ArchBuildGuide.md

 - I find it easiest to simply comment out the existing HOOKS line, then just paste in this line right below it.
 - Bear in mind, this is *MY* hooks section!
 You should definitly read [the wiki page](https://wiki.archlinux.org/title/Mkinitcpio#Common_hooks) on hooks.

+NOTE: For those installing on virtualbox, vmware, proxmox and other such hypervisors, the `kms` HOOK is **essential** for the initial boot stages, else you will get a black screen and no indicator of what's going on.
+Otherwise, the associated `MODULES` are unnecessary.

 Finally, for zstd compression, simply uncomment the following:
 ```bash